 - They saw his feedback stating that the product did not match the description, even though all my other customers posted feedback stating how well the product works as described.
 (What made this guy think his one negative comment would hold up against all the good stuff?)

-- They also a message he sent before returning the item, saying he would remove the negative feedback if I refund his money.
+- They also saw a message he sent before returning the item, saying he would remove the negative feedback if I refunded his money.
 He sent that via eBay’s mail system.
 What a fool!

 Based on all this, eBay said it was clear that he was trying to manipulate me into refunding him without returning the item, and that’s against their policy.